Surfaces of general type with $p_g=1$ and $q=0$: Introduction

-In Section~\ref{section:construction} we reconstruct complex surfaces with $p_g=1$, $q=0$, and $K^2=2$: A simply connected surface and a surface with $H_1 = \mathbb{Z}/2\mathbb{Z}$ by using a (generalized) rational blow-down surgery.
-We prove in Section~\ref{section:obstruction=0} that the obstruction space of a global smoothing of the singular surface constructed in Section~\ref{section:construction} is zero.
-In the final section, we also construct various examples of simply connected complex surfaces satisfying $p_g=1$, $q=0$, and $1 \le K^2 \le 6$.
+This paper is organized as follows.
+In Section~\ref{section:construction} we reconstruct complex surfaces with $p_g=1$, $q=0$ and $K^2=2$: A simply connected surface and a surface with $H_1 = \mathbb{Z}/2\mathbb{Z}$.
+We prove in Section~\ref{section:obstruction=0} that the obstruction spaces of global smoothings of the singular surfaces constructed in Section~\ref{section:construction} are zero.
+In Section~\ref{section:Examples} and Section~\ref{section:K^2=8}, we construct various examples of simply connected surfaces with $p_g=1$, $q=0$ and $K^2=1, 2,\dotsc, 6, 8$.